BEIJING, CHINA 5 Days

 • Lunch: Near the Summer Palace (Try the "Imperial Cuisine").

-• Afternoon: Lama Temple (Yonghegong).
+• Afternoon: Visit the Lama Temple (Yonghegong).

 • With sloping orange-tiled eaves by an elevated ring road in central Beijing, Yonghegong (the Lama Temple) has been the city's